 Copperfield is an extensibility framework built around contextual awareness.
 It is intended to be used in combination with one's DI / IoC framework of choice.

-Copperfield is an extensibility framework that resolves dependencies based on the current runtime context of the application or user session.
+Copperfield is an extensibility framework that resolves dependencies based on the current runtime context of an application or user session.
 It is meant to be used in conjunction with your Dependency Injection / Inversion of Control framework of choice.
-Currently, fluent framework support is included for StructureMap, however the goal is for Copperfield to be agnostic to the DI/IoC selected.
+Currently

 Part of the configuration process is to define a Context

-The Context class will (usually) contain simple, discrete properties that describe the state of the application.
+The Context class normally contains simple, discrete properties that describe the state of an application.
 Enum types are ideal for this, though strings and other data types can also be used.

 Many IoC frameworks have some level of support for this included out-of-the-box (e.g., StructureMap's x.For<IFoo>().ConditionallyUse(c => ...)).
 The Copperfield framework improves upon this approach in several key ways, however:

 - Eliminates messy and difficult to read configuration code from your bootstrapper class(es)

 - Allows developers to easily see how and when concrete types will be used, from those concrete classes themselves (no more referring back to your boostrapper!)